 London Guide: If you fancy a wonderful day out head to Walthamstow Village located in London E17.
 This designated conservation area (since 1967) is located in the London Borough of Waltham Forest.
 It’s very much a village vibe which really does have it all.
 You’ve got historical buildings, churches, almshouses and the Vestry House Museum.
 You’ll find some great independent eateries and shops situated on Orford Road.
-At the weekend it’s open house at an industrial yard where you’ll find God’s Own Junk Yard, Wild Card Brewery and Mother’s Ruin Gin Palace.
+At the weekend it’s an open house at an industrial yard where you’ll find God’s Own Junk Yard and other interesting businesses.
 Join me on a walking tour of Walthamstow Village.

 Walthamstow Village Attractions

-Walthamstow Village Market: On Saturdays between 10.30am-3pm you’ll see a gathering of food stalls located at The Asian Centre.
-The Walthamstow Village Market is a collection of Local farmers, food producers and traders gather to bring the community delicious food and drinks ranging from coffee, to cakes, pitta filled with falafel to gourmet burgers.
+Walthamstow Village Market: On Saturdays between 10.30 am and 3 pm you’ll see a gathering of food stalls located at The Asian Centre.
+The Walthamstow Village Market is a collection of local farmers, food producers and traders gather to bring the community delicious food and drinks ranging from coffee to cakes, pitta filled with falafel to gourmet burgers.
 Food stalls can be found outside and inside the centre where there are tables and chairs.

 Ravenswood Industrial Estate: If you carry on up Orford Road and turn into Summit Road on your right you will find an industrial estate (alternative entrance in Shernhall Street).
 This is a place worth checking out at the weekend where you will find a few interesting businesses.
 God’s Own Junkyard is a massive warehouse packed full of neon vintage signs with a coffee shop attached and outside lovely outside garden.
 To find out more read my God’s Own Junkyard Post.
 You will also find the Wild Card Brewery here and at the weekend the Brewery Tap Bar is open with tables and chairs outside.
 You can sample bottled and cask beer from Wild Card and other London micro-breweries along with cider, wine, spirits and street food.